Raspberry Pi 4

 If it is not the same, update the value, and click “Set to ACDB” on the bottom for the changes to take effect.

-6. On the ARC menu, click “Save” on the top left to update your ACDB files.
+6. On the ARC menu, click “Save” on the top left to update the ACDB files.